SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 The definition describes what the function does, what it expects to receive, and what it returns when it is done.
-The definition makes it easy for the function to be called elsewhere in your code in a clear and unambiguous way:
+The definition makes it easy for the function to be called unambiguously from elsewhere in your code:

 .. testcode:: definingAndCalling